When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Conclusions

+\paragraph{Funding:} The second author gratefully acknowledges financial support from Hi!Paris, Europlace Institute of Finance, and ANR-21-CE26-0003, and hospitality from Fondation Banque de France.
+This research project started while the first author was working for the Banque de France.

-\paragraph{Supplementary Appendix:} it contains all the proofs of the results in the paper, additional simulations, figures, tables and the discussion of macroeconomic series used in the empirical study. \begin{spacing}{1} \end{spacing}
+\paragraph{Supplementary Material:} The Supplementary material consists of an online Supplementary Appendix that contains additional theoretical results, all the proofs of the results in the paper, additional simulations, figures, tables, and the discussion of macroeconomic series used in the empirical study. \begin{spacing}{1} \end{spacing}